What is premature ejaculation?

 There are a number of possible treatment options to try.
 Whether your PE is caused by physical or psychological issues, our expects at Harley Street MD will work with you and work on a solution to get your confidence, mojo and sexual satisfaction back.

-We’ve also pulled some great self help techniques together for you to try too:
+We’ve also gathered some great self help techniques together for you to try too:

 - Use a thicker condom to decrease sensitivity